 For-Profit vs Nonprofit Reports

-Understanding these major accounting differences between for-profits and nonprofits can help you avoid surprises and can ensure that your organization meets its financial accountability and transparency requirements under state and federal law.
+Above all, understanding these major accounting differences between for-profits and nonprofits can help you avoid surprises and can ensure that your organization meets its financial accountability and transparency requirements under state and federal law.

-The main purpose of preparing financial statements is to help organizations understand their performance and make decisions based on that information.
+To sum up, the main purpose of preparing financial statements is to help organizations understand their performance and make decisions based on that information.
 Financial statement information is useful for understanding whether a nonprofit is meeting its goals, raising enough money to continue operating, and deciding whether to invest resources into the organization.

 Preparation of Financial Statements for Nonprofits